+- Be sure to keep tires properly inflated.

 - Follow tire data for correct cold tire inflation pressures.

-- · Check before riding when tires are cold.
+- Check before riding when tires are cold.

 - Do not over-inflate tires.

 Do not inflate tire beyond maximum pressure as specified on sidewall.
 Over inflated tires can blow out, which could result in death or serious injury.
-(00027b)
+(00027a)

-Match tires, tubes, rim strips or seals, air valves and caps to the correct wheel.
+Match tires, tubes, air valves and caps to the correct wheel rim.
 Contact a Harley-Davidson dealer.
-Mismatching can lead to tire damage, allow tire slippage on the wheel or cause tire failure, which could result in death or serious injury.
-(00023c)
+Mismatching can result in damage to the tire bead, allow tire slippage on the rim or cause tire failure, which could result in death or serious injury.
+(00023a)